hixvmx/tp/README.md

 ```

 ### 3. Access the application
-Visit the application in your browser at https://localhost:8000.
+Visit the application in your browser at http://localhost:8000/.

+`Don't forget to open the project in different windows/browsers to test the real-time notifications.!`

+**By: www.hixvm.com**